btasdoven/Insta-mass-account-creator/README.md

 This script creates an account with random name and get it form the web.
 All user created are older 18 years

 ### Important
--  The new fake Instagram account with an unverified phone number after ~ 1-24 hours could not do any requests.
+-  The new fake Instagram account with an unverified phone number won't be able to do any requests after ~ 1-24 hours.
 All requests will be redirected to the page
 <a href="https://instagram.com/challenge">https://instagram.com/challenge</a>

 ### contribution